 Romeo’s career isn’t any more believable.
 He was a teen bad boy who through some sort of financial magic is now the most desirable bachelor in New York because he really knew his way around cars, which makes him different from all other Italian guys, natch.
 (But he cooks and cleans and walks Rosalie’s dog… ) How he got the money to buy his first auto dealership?
 Look, we don’t ask.
 Capice?

 But this isn’t merely a Robin Kaye problem ~ so many writers have wrong ideas about careers and money.
 Forex, they have every lawyer making at least $500K per year and driving a Mercedes because they read that OJ Simpson’s lawyer bla bla.
 Or they’ll have a waitress living in a giant apartment in New York City that only someone making $500K per year could afford.
 They consistently have people too young being too successful.
-It only takes a few minutes of Googling to find out the average salaries for careers and the kind of education needed for particular jobs.
-Writers should do this before making their characters look unbelievable.
+It only takes a few minutes of googling to find out the average salaries for careers and the kind of education needed for particular jobs.
+Writers should do this so their characters look more believable.